Met firearms officers return to normal duties

 Many officers had become “concerned that it signals a shift in the way the decisions they take in the most challenging circumstances will be judged”, the force added.

-Suella Braverman said firearms officers have to make “split-second decisions” and “mustn’t fear ending up in the dock for carrying out their duties” but her comments were criticised by some.

-Prime Minister Rishi Sunak said armed police need “clarity” over the legal powers as he joined Met Commissioner Sir Mark Rowley in backing the review.

-Sir Mark said: “There is a concern on the part of firearms officers that even if they stick to the tactics and training they have been given, they will face years of protracted legal proceedings which impact on their personal wellbeing and that of their family.
+Met Commissioner Sir Mark Rowley said: “There is a concern on the part of firearms officers that even if they stick to the tactics and training they have been given, they will face years of protracted legal proceedings which impact on their personal wellbeing and that of their family.

 “While previous reviews have been announced, they have not delivered change.